 The CONSULTANT shall investigate the status of the project and become familiar with concepts and commitments (typical sections, alignments, etc.) developed from prior studies and/or activities.
 If a Preliminary Engineering Report is available from a prior or current Project Development and Environment (PD&E) study, the CONSULTANT shall use the approved concepts as a basis for the design unless otherwise directed by the DEPARTMENT.

-SR 45 (US 41) FROM N OF PONDELLA RD TO N OF SR 78 - This project consists of milling and resurfacing, inside shoulder widening, keyholes, ADA improvements, ped/bicycle railing, signing and pavement marking.
+SR 45 (US 41) FROM N OF PONDELLA RD TO N OF SR 78 - This project consists of milling and resurfacing, ADA improvements, guardrail replacement as needed, signing and pavement marking.
 District Safety and TSM&O requests for median modifications, signalization and ITS upgrades, and intersection lighting upgrades.

 2.1 Project General and Roadway (Activities 3, 4, and 5)